qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - Mutate-by-recreate is contagious.
 Recreating child require also recreating parent that holds the new child, and parent's parent, and so on.
 - Lifetime annotation is contagious.
 If a type has a lifetime parameter, then every type that holds it must also have lifetime parameter.
 Every function that use them also need lifetime parameter (except when lifetime elision works).
 Adding/removing lifetime parameter to a type may require changing many code.
 - In current borrow checker, one branch's output's borrowing is contagious to the whole branching scope.
-- `async` is contagious in two ways:
-  - `async` function can call normal function.
+- `async` is contagious. `async` function can call normal function.
 Normal function cannot easily call `async` function (but it's possible to call by blocking).
 Many non-blocking functions tend to become async because they may call async function.
-  - When `async` function calls something that block using OS functionality instead of async, the async runtime scheduler thread will be blocked, resulting in reduced concurrency and possible deadlocks.
-This issue can only be solved if all libraries you use support async, including the dependencies' dependencies.
 - Being not `Sync`/`Send` is contagious.
 A struct that indirectly owns a non-`Sync` data is not `Sync`.
 A struct that indirectly owns a non-`Send` data is not `Send`.
 - Error passing is contagious.
 If panic is not acceptable, then all functions that indirectly call a fallible function must return `Result`.
 Related: NaN is contagious in floating point computation.